kalekdev/uni/semester-1/digitaltechnik/notes.typ

 _Don't care_ - Combinations of inputs for which the output doesn't matter, for example additional unneeded numbers in a boolean counting system.
 Marked with an X in a Karnaugh Diagram.
 The X's can be treated as 1s or 0s when creating packets if it reduces the amount of packets (and therefore joining gates) in the simplified expression.

 === Method
-- Construct a matrix with $2^n$ elements, where each side of the matrix representsthe two states of a variable.
+- Construct a matrix with $2^n$ elements, where each side of the matrix represents the two states of a variable.
 One of each pair of variables facing opposite one another must be "split" so the neighbour rule can still be applied (See examples).
 - Each element contains a 1 for each minterm (DNF) and the rest 0, or 0 for each maxterm (in this case the element headers are negated when allocating) and the rest as 1. _Don't Care_ conditions can be written as X when the output for a specific combination doesn't matter.
 - Create packets (also known as blocks) using the largest possible rectangle with 1s / 0s (may include Xs as they fit best).
 The packets must contain $2^n$ cells!
 - Packets may overlap, "pacman" over the border and pass through layers, but not take non rectangle shapes (for example an L shape) or be diagonal.
 It is better to err on the side of caution and choose less packets, which may be possible to simplify later through linear algebra.